Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/HOL.md

 <a name="Exercise4" />
 ### Exercise 4: Scaling Using Azure Storage ###

 **Blobs** are the simplest way to store large amounts of unstructured text or binary data such as video, audio and images.
-Moving the static content of your application to Storage, helps to scale your application by serving images or documents directly to the browser.
+Moving the static content of your application to Storage helps scale your application by serving images or documents directly to the browser.

 In this exercise, you will move the static content of your application to a Blob container.
 Then you will configure your application to add an **ASP.NET URL rewrite rule** in the **Web.config** to redirect your content to the Blob container.